🌲Fine PineView Test Lab

 Week 1: Introduction

 Mix 25% pine pellets with 75% of your current litter.
 This lets your cat get used to the new texture and scent gradually.
+Use the refusal guide if the first week gets rocky.

 Week 2: Half and Half